amlane/be-boilerplate/README.md

 Table schema is already created for a basic user with id and name

-add migrations and seeds direction to knexfile.js
+add migrations and seeds directories to knexfile.js

 ```
 module.exports = {